TomKo1987/Arch-Linux-Backup-Helper/README.md

 # Backup Helper

-Backup Helper is a graphical Python tool for backups and system management on Arch Linux.
+Backup Helper is a graphical Python tool for backups and system management under Arch Linux.
+The idea behind this project is to automatically configure a newly installed Arch Linux system.
+Many services and all packages you need are installed with the click of a button.

+As this is my first project and I am new to programming, I would be very grateful for feedback and suggestions.
+I'm still learning and please don't expect everything to be perfect.
+But at least on my system, it runs very fast and smoothly.

 ## Features